 I currently teach English at Gwinnett Technical College in Lawrenceville, Georgia.
-I've also taught at Georgia Perimeter College (where I also started college as a student more than twenty years before I taught there, though when I was a student there it was known as DeKalb College), Griffin Technical College, and Georgia College & State University.
+I've also taught at Georgia Perimeter College (where I also started college as a student more than twenty years before I taught there, though when I was a student there it was known as DeKalb College), Griffin Technical College, Georgia Gwinnett College, and Georgia College & State University.

 I’ve been teaching college-level English since 2004; before that, I worked for 14 years in the corporate world, mostly as a technical writer and editor, but I was also a Web developer, systems analyst, product development manager, and probably a few other things I don’t remember.